-Having defined the key requirements on the architecture, a review was carried out into traditional architectural frameworks, particularly, real time distributed architectures and message-based architectures such as enterprise service bus (ESB)16.
+Having defined the key requirements on the architecture, a review was carried out into traditional architectural frameworks, particularly, real time distributed architectures and message based architectures such as Enterprise Service Bus (ESB).

-Real time data distribution architectures can be constructed from technologies such as the common object request broker architecture (CORBA)17 or the more modern data distribution service (DDS)18.
+Real time data distribution architectures can be constructed from technologies such as the Common Object Request Broker Architecture (CORBA) or the more modern Data Distribution Service (DDS).
 Both excel at the rapid dissemination of messages where the message structures and the type of subscription is well defined and unlikely to change.
 They are not so well suited to the type of functionality required for the common information layer.
 In fact, for DDS, the only option is to disseminate all layers and force the client to construct the layer it requires.
 This is unsatisfactory from both performance and security perspectives.

-An ESB requires an enterprise message model (EMM) which is an enterprise wide set of message formats usually defined according to some meta-model such as the XML19 schema definition language (XSDL).
-These EMMs are generally implemented using a fixed set of message formats; see Section 8.1.1 'configurable generic models versus fixed models' above.
+An ESB requires an Enterprise Message Model (EMM) which is an enterprise wide set of message formats usually defined according to some meta-model such as the XML Schema Definition Language (XSDL).
+These EMMs are generally implemented using a fixed set of message formats; see section "Configurable Generic Models versus Fixed Models" above.

 ESBs are usually constructed using frameworks which provide the basic functionality for distribution, persistence and the addition of services.
-With these frameworks there is little opportunity for optimising the information distribution techniques used, particularly for layered information.
+With these frameworks there is little opportunity for optimizing the information distribution techniques used, particularly for layered information.